What is Boko Haram?

 Mohammed Yusuf was the founding leader of Boko Haram.
 He was a charismatic malam (Islamic teacher) who taught a vision of Islamic purity similar to Wahhabi teachings, but did not advocate violence in the beginning.
 Yusuf's deputy, Abubakar Shekau, replaced him as Boko Haram's leader in 2010.
 Shekau is a much more thuggish character.
-Under Shekau's leadership the group has acquired a more ethnic quality, at times prioritising Kanuri tribal issues.
+Under Shekau's leadership the group acquired a more ethnic quality, at times prioritising Kanuri tribal issues.
 He has not been seen in public since 2009, sparking periodic rumours that he is dead, and that 'Shekau' has become something of a nom de guerre for multiple people or Boko Haram's leadership council collectively.
 However, there are periodic video and audio messages released by the group purporting to show Shekau.
 In August 2016, ISIS announced that Abu Musab al-Barnawi, the son of ISIS' founder, was Boko Haram's new leader.
 Shekau denied the claims.
 Amid the leadership struggle, clashes between factions aligned to both leaders in Borno state reportedly followed.
 In the meantime, also in August 2016, the Nigerian military claimed to have "fatally wounded" Shekau in an airstrike.
 The effects of these rivalries for leadership remain to be seen.

 State institutions can be violent and repressive.

-The leadership structure of the group remains murky and amorphous.
-It is likely that Shekau has spiritual influence over the group, but that members and cells do not necessarily feel beholden to follow Shekau's orders or seek his approval for their own operations.
-More likely, the dual pillars at the centre of Boko Haram's ideology (social justice and implementing Sharia), which resonate widely in the region, connect the disparate components of Boko Haram.
+The leadership structure of the group remains murky.
+At least under Shekau, it looked like the leader had spiritual influence over the group, but that members and cells did not necessarily feel beholden to follow his orders or seek his approval for their own operations.
+More likely, the dual pillars at the centre of Boko Haram's ideology (social justice and implementing sharia), which resonate widely in the region, connect the disparate components of Boko Haram.

 Boko Haram's formal name is Jamaat Ahl as-Sunnah lid-Dawah wal-Jihad, meaning 'People of the Ways of the Prophet for Proselytisation and Jihad.'
 The large following attracted to Yusuf was centred at a mosque in Maiduguri's Railway Quarter.
 Yusuf's followers gained the nicknamed 'Boko Haram' because of the emphasis in Yusuf's teachings on rejecting of Western education and influence.
 Members do not call themselves by this name.
 'Boko' in Hausa, the linga franca of northern Nigeria, means 'book' and is commonly used for secular education.
 'Haram' is Arabic for something that is religiously forbidden.